Trey Lorenz

 Trey Lorenz (born Lloyd Lorenz Smith; January 19, 1969) is an American R&B singer-songwriter and record producer.
 He was born in Florence, South Carolina and is a graduate of Wilson High School.
 Lorenz is best known for his duet with recording artist Mariah Carey on "I'll Be There", a cover of the 1970 number-one Jackson 5 recording of the same name.
 The record topped the US Billboard Hot 100 and R&B singles chart a second time in 1992 and earned Lorenz and Carey both a Grammy Award nomination for Best R&B Performance by a Duo or Group with Vocals.
 They would later perform the song again at the funeral of Michael Jackson on July 7, 2009.
+He is also known for his 1992 hit single "Someone to Hold".

 Biography

 Lorenz met Mariah Carey in 1990, while he was a junior at Fairleigh Dickinson University; at the time, he was singing with the R&B group Squeak & the Deep.
 He began his career supporting Carey on her first promotional tour in 1990, and the following year he provided background vocals on her album Emotions.
 Lorenz again served as Carey's backing singer on her March 16, 1992 appearance on the television show MTV Unplugged, where he and Carey sang a cover of the Jackson 5's "I'll Be There" - a duet the two reprised at Michael Jackson's memorial service at the Staples Center in Los Angeles, California on July 7, 2009.
 Their Unplugged performance was released as a single that went to number one in the United States.

 Lorenz was subsequently offered a record deal and recorded a critically successful self-titled debut album.
 The single "Someone to Hold" (co-written and co-produced by Carey, who also sang backup vocals) peaked at number 19 on the U.S. Billboard Hot 100 singles chart.
 The album itself, however, only peaked at number 111 on the Billboard 200 albums chart, and Lorenz was dropped by his label Epic Records.
 In 1994, he co-wrote "If You Go Away" for New Kids on the Block, which was included on their album Face the Music.